Abstract imagery

 Deadline for applying: until post filled

-You will be an enthusiastic and self-motivated person who meets the academic requirements for enrolment for the PhD degree at Imperial College London.
-You will have a 1st or 2:1 class honours degree in mechanical engineering, physics, mathematics, or a related subject, and an enquiring and rigorous approach to research together with a strong intellect and disciplined work habits.
-An interest in Mechanics of Materials is essential.
+Eligibility: You will be an enthusiastic and self-motivated person who meets the academic requirements for enrolment for the PhD degree at Imperial College London.
+You will have a 1st class honours degree in Mechanical Engineering/Materials/Physics/Mathematics/Computing.
+Applicants with strong programming and FE modelling skills are especially encouraged to apply.

 To find out more about research at Imperial College London in this area, go to: